lucasteles/nu-authorize/README.md

 I know how FP works, but I've never really used Clojure before.
 I am pretty knowledgeable in F# and some Haskell, but as you use Clojure as a main language, I decided to study it.

+#### Why I'm using Schema

+I have more experience with statically typed programming languages.
+So I like to have something that tells me if my data structures don't respect the contract I want.

+Because of that, I choose to use Plumatic Schema in this project, it gives me fast feedback for some mistakes even only at runtime.

 #### State track

 I choose to track the state of the app in a more pure and functional way